WallarooLabs/wally/README.md

 Check out the [build](BUILD.md) documentation for important information on how we stay up to date with the latest Pony compiler changes.

+Additional documentation, including onboarding is in the [docs](docs/) directory.

 ## Components

 * Buffy: Stream processing core